Services for Laid-off Workers

 Losing a job can be an opportunity to retrain or update skills.
 Career Link staff can help you explore your options.
-We also administer retraining grants with funds provided by the Workforce Innovation & Opportunity Act (WIOA).
+We also administer Tuition Assistance grants provided through the Workforce Innovation & Opportunity Act (WIOA).
 Every year we assist hundreds of laid-off workers with funds to retrain.
-Laid-off workers receiving Unemployment compensation with approval from Career Link can go back to school and collect their unemployment insurance benefits.
+Laid-off workers receiving unemployment compensation with approval from Career Link can go back to school and collect their UI benefits.

 You may be eligible for Tuition Assistance if you can answer "Yes" to one of these questions: